Teen Driving Laws

 Upon reaching age 15, or anytime thereafter, you may apply for a Class C Instructional Permit (CP).
 The following information will help you prepare for your visit to a DDS Customer Service Center:

 - If you are under age 18, you will be required to present proof of school enrollment as explained in this section;

-- If you are under age 18, a parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a permit.
+- If you are under age 18, a parent, legal guardian or responsible adult will have to sign the application, thereby giving their consent for you to obtain a permit.
 The individual who signs your application may, for any reason, revoke your permit until you reach the age of 18;

 - You will be required to pass a vision test.
 Your eyes will be tested by means of a mechanical device;